feroult/yawp-site/guides/api/pipes.md

 }
 ~~~

-To be reflowed a Pipe also needs to define how to retrieve de sources based on a
+To be reflowed, a Pipe also needs to define how to retrieve sources based on a
 given __sink__, to do this, we need to override the __configureSources(sink)__
 method: